mattmakai/fullstackpython.com/source/content/pages/02-learning-python/04-best-python-resources.markdown

 ## Newsletters
-* [Python Weekly](http://www.pythonweekly.com/) is a free weekly roundup of the latest Python articles, videos, projects, and upcoming events.
+* [Python Weekly](http://www.pythonweekly.com/) is a free weekly roundup of the latest Python articles, videos, projects and upcoming events.

 * [PyCoder's Weekly](http://pycoders.com/) is another great free weekly email newsletter similar to Python Weekly.
 The best resources are generally